Finding A Style of Cryptocurrency Trading that Works for You

-Scalping is all about make very quick trades, the whole of the goal is to make constant profits (even if the profits are very small).
+Scalping is all about making very quick trades.
+The goal is to make constant profits (even if the profits are very small).
 You’ll take profits quickly, and you’ll cut losses just as quick.
 You might make a trade every few minutes, or you might only scalp a few positions a day.
 You want favorable setups, not just any trade.
 Ideally, you’d want to be able to go long and short (and would thus need to margin trade, even at 1x leverage, so you can short).
 However, you can scalp by spot buying and selling (buying and selling crypto).

-This type might have you buy Ether at $700, then sell at $705, then buy at $702, and sell at $705.
-In those cases you might place a tight stop at say $698.
+This type might have you buy Ether at $700, then sell at $705, then buy at $702, and sell at $710.
+In those cases, you might place a tight stop at say $698.
 Or you might have a rule that you scale out of your position by hand if the trade goes against you.
 You will rarely just let your positions run, you have take profit targets at all times.

 This requires constant focus.
 However, if you are good at it, you can make quick money.

 You still use stop losses and scale in and out of positions, but you are looking for a little more profit on each trade than a scalper, and you typically have more tolerance for volatility and might let some of your positions run.

-It is a type of day trading, but the goal is to trade the range, not to buy into an uptrend, or buy after a downtrend, etc.
+This can be a type of day trading or intraday trading, but the goal is to trade the range, not to buy into an uptrend, or buy after a downtrend, etc.

 This is day trading, but a style of day trading that allows for holding positions over more than one day.
 Simple as that.
 The reality is traders do this and there is no rule that it can’t be successful.
-In crypto the market never closes, so there is no end of a trading day (the best we get is daily candle closes).
-With software, you can automate positions and in this respect there is not specifically a reason to close a short term position just because the clock strikes 4pm or whatever.
+In crypto, the market never closes, so there is no end to a trading day (the best we get is daily candle closes).
+With software, you can automate positions and in this respect, there is not specifically a reason to close a short-term position just because the clock strikes 4 pm or whatever.

-Swing trading is like trading a very large range.
-Here you will open a position (sometimes gradually) at what you calculate to be the local bottom, then you will aim to HODL your position all the way to what you believe to be the local top (generally gradually scaling out of your position to lock in profits).
+Here you will open a position (sometimes gradually) at what you calculate to be the local bottom AKA support, then you will aim to HODL your position all the way to what you believe to be the local top AKA resistance (generally gradually scaling out of your position to lock in profits).
 Obviously, it is the reverse logic for shorting, you aim to short the top of the forming trend to the bottom.

 Crypto goes up and down in waves, swing trading is all about finding the bottom of the wave and riding it to the top (with long positions; it is the opposite with short positions).

 Those who effectively swing trade using long and short positions tend to do very well and do very little work.
-That said, detecting the pattern, staying calm, and being willing to use loose stops takes some guts.
+That said, detecting the pattern, staying calm, and being willing to use lose on stops takes some guts.

 This is the simplest form of trading, but it also takes a lot of discipline.
 Consider someone who has been long on Bitcoin since $5k or short since $12k (the price of BTC is currently $8.3k).
 Bitcoin has gone to the high $5ks from $20k, and to the high $11ks from that high $5ks low.
-A disciplined position trader likely sat through both of those events (although they perhaps scaled out of some of their position or reopened positions or perhaps they exited completely when the trend turned against them fully after a considerable drawdown from the top).
+A disciplined position trader potentially sat through both of those events (although they perhaps scaled out of some of their position or reopened positions or perhaps they exited completely when the trend turned against them fully after a considerable drawdown from the top).

 Position trading is a lot like investing, in that it is long term, but it isn’t purely investing, as the end goal is to make a killer longer term trade based on overarching trends.